Ireland in recession as bailout exit approaches

 Thursday's data showed the economy grew by just 0.2 percent last year, rather than the 0.9 percent initially thought, and an export-led recovery stalled in the second half of 2012, largely because of the slowdown in the rest of the euro zone.

-Economic growth for 2011 was, however, revised up to 2.2 percent from 1.4 percent previously.
+The Irish government is targeting growth to bounce back this year to 1.3 percent and return towards the level seen in 2011, when the economy expanded by 2.2 percent - a figure that was revised upwards on Thursday.

-But returning to that level of growth this year now looks unrealistic after personal consumption fell 3.0 percent in the first quarter, its sharpest drop in four years.
+But that now looks unrealistic after personal consumption fell 3.0 percent in the first quarter, its sharpest drop in four years.
 Exports of goods and services had an even steeper decline of 3.2 percent, the most since Ireland's economic crisis began.

 The prospect of easing up a little on austerity, which the government has been considering given leeway offered by a deal which eased the terms of debt repayment, now looks trickier.

-Noonan, who has said he would rather use the slack to invest in capital projects, said on Thursday that it was still too soon to say how the leeway would be used and that he would make a call in September, a month before he presents his next budget.

-"It's very fragile and it probably means we have to be very careful about the scale of adjustment in budget 2014," said KBC Ireland economist Austin Hughes, who revised down his growth for GDP this year to 0.7 percent from 1 percent previously. ($1 = 0.7691 euros)
+"It's very fragile and it probably means we have to be very careful about the scale of adjustment in budget 2014," said KBC Ireland economist Austin Hughes.

-(Additional reporting by Padraic Halpin and Sam Cage; Editing by Pravin Char)
+(Additional reporting by Padraic Halpin and Sam Cage; Editing by Catherine Evans)

+* Actions of central bank playing less of a role for time being

+ATHENS Greece's economy contracted from October to December after two straight quarters of growth, statistics service (ELSTAT) said on Monday, with its performance in the last quarter of 2016 turning out worse than projected in February.